beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 ![image](static/images/housefail.jpg)

 Go outside, look at houses and get area and price.
-Plot all house data out on a graph with area on the x-axis and price on the y-axis.
+Plot all house data out on a graph with area on the `x-axis` and price on the `y-axis`.

 --